-You know that moment when you show someone a poem you wrote or a piece of art that you made and they cock their head to the side while taking in your piece?
-Yeah, that happens every time I bring my prints into shops or when I participate in gallery shows.
-And if you’re wondering — no, it doesn’t feel any less awkward… although I’ve gotten really good at predicting the questions that come next!
+You know that moment when you show someone a poem you wrote or a piece of art that you made and they cock their head to the side and look at your piece?
+Yeah, that happens every time I bring my printsinto shops or when I participate in gallery shows.
+And if you’re wondering — no, it doesn’t feel any less awkward… although I’ve gotten really good at predicting the next words that come out of their mouth (it’s always some kind of printmaking question!).

 That’s not a painting or a drawing, is it… what is it?